-As a Which? affiliate and member I see a lot of their washing machine reviews and it’s surprising how they occasionally find ones they find so awful that they need to warn us NOT to buy it.
+And yet according to consumer group Which? some of the washing machines they test are so poor at performing their basic function that they specifically warn us not to buy them.
 Which?
 Best Buy awards are long established for many products, but they’ve sadly found a need for Don’t Buy awards too.
-The worst example I’ve seen is this month where they’ve awarded one washing machine a remarkably low 25% and said –
+The worst example I’ve seen is where they awarded one washing machine a remarkably low 25% and said –

 They also recently similarly dismissed another with only 30% marks (Best Buy’s typically get over 80%) saying –